shubhamjhawar/assignment_mysql/README.md

   SELECT Name, 'Mar' AS Month, Mar AS Salary FROM employee_salaries )

-select d1.Name,d1.Salary,d1.Month from data as d1 where d1.Salary = (Select max(salary) from data as d2 where d1.name = d2.name group by d2.Name) order by d1.Name;
+SELECT d1.Name,d1.Salary,d1.Month FROM data AS d1 WHERE d1.Salary = (SELECT max(salary) FROM data AS d2 WHERE d1.name = d2.name GROUP BY d2.Name) ORDER BY d1.Name;
 ```

 ## 3